ramzi-omari/React-Course/README.md

 4- Short circuit operator (when we might render something or nothing)
         // if the expression in the left of && is false, the right one will not be evaluated

+## List Rendering
+render list of objects
+in the project
+instead of coding a complex JSX we create Person.js and then we set the reference between the two files

+>**Keys keyword** help React identify which items have changed (added/removed/re-ordered).
+To give a unique identity to every element inside the array, a key is required.

+>**Index keyword**:

+1. the items in the list do not have a unique id

+2. the list is a static list and will not change

+2. the list will never be reordered of filtered